ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 	$ flamegraph.pl  a.folded > a.svg

 For GCC programs, you will want to build the program you're profiling with the '-Og' flag (only include optimizations which don't interfere with debugging) or -O0, and '-g' (include debugging symbols).
 You don't need the '-p' flag; that's for the gprof profiler.
+Note that in the simple example we started with, compiling with -Og will optimize away the __do_work()__ function in the stack, as the compiler can predict the results every time.
+The behavior of __do_work()__ doesn't vary and  it takes no arguments.

-One nice side benefit: Some profiling tools for GCC will cause the application, once instrumented, to run unacceptably slow.
+One nice side benefit of using "perf": Some profiling tools for GCC will cause the application, once instrumented, to run unacceptably slow.
 This isn't the case for producing flame graphs using the process described here.
 You can gather data for a flame graph with, among other tools, __dtrace__ and __perf_events__ which do not seriously slow down the process being monitored.

 To reproduce my example, you need the 'perf' utility.
 You can get it from the 'linux-tools-common' package in Ubuntu, 'perf' on Redhat, and it is available for other distributions as well, or you can build from source.
 You may need to install a version specific to your kernel version, such as 'linux-tools-4.4.0-52'.
 Use 'uname -r' to get your kernel version.
 The __perf__ program will instruct you on this if it doesn't match your kernel.